bookofproofs/bookofproofs.github.io/_sources/history/18th-century/dalembert.md

 * D'Alembert helped to resolve the controversy in mathematical physics over the conservation of kinetic energy by improving Newton's definition of force in his Traité de dynamique Ⓣ(Treatise on dynamics) which he published in 1743.
 * This also contains d'Alembert's principle of mechanics.
 * This is an important work and the preface contains a clear statement by d'Alembert of an attempt to lay a firm foundation for mechanics.
-* d'Alembert was a mathematician, not a physicist, and he believed mechanics was just as much a part of mathematics as geometry or algebra.
+* D'Alembert was a mathematician, not a physicist, and he believed mechanics was just as much a part of mathematics as geometry or algebra.
-* d'Alembert thought mechanics should be made into a completely rationalistic mathematical system.
+* D'Alembert thought mechanics should be made into a completely rationalistic mathematical system.
 * D'Alembert had begun to read parts of his Traité de dynamique to the Academy in late 1742 but soon afterwards Clairaut began to read his own work on dynamics to the Academy.
 * Clearly a rivalry quickly sprung up and d'Alembert stopped reading the work to the Academy and rushed into print with the treatise.
 * D'Alembert stated his position clearly that he believed mechanics to be based on metaphysical principles and not on experimental evidence.